This webpage is part of a series on Dog Coat Color Genetics and was last updated on August 27, 2021 by Sheila Schmutz.

 The tricolor collie pup and Dachsbracke above are examples of dogs that are black-and-tan with white.

 Willis seems to suggest another similar allele as for saddle tan.
 He would use this allele to describe the Dachsbracke or a Beagle, rather than black-and-tan.
-Recent studies in our lab, presented at the conference on Advances in Canine and Feline Genomics and Inherited Disease in Baltimore, MD from Sept.
-23-25, 2010, indicate that all saddle tan dogs have an at/at or at/a genotype.
+A study in our lab, presented at the conference on Advances in Canine and Feline Genomics and Inherited Disease in Baltimore, MD from Sept.
+23-25, 2010, indicated that all saddle tan dogs have an at/at or at/a genotype.
 Saddle tan appears to be a modification of the black-and-tan phenotype caused by interaction of other genes with ASIP.
+We had reported a mutation in the RALY gene might be the cause.

 Most often the tan is located in specific body regions or points and called "tan point" as in the pup above left.
 Occasionally an interaction with another gene disrupts the location of the tan and gives tan patches that are more randomly located, as in its merle littermate on the right.